newrelic/video-dash-js/DEVELOPING.md

 New Relic video tracking for Dash Player.

-# Requirements

-This Video monitor solutions works on top of New Relic's Browser Agent.

 ## Requirements

 This video monitor solutions works on top of New Relic's **Browser Agent**.